moonjukhim/GCP/D.Data engineering and smart analytics/D-a.Data Analyst Learning Path/From Data to Insights with GCP/README.md

 - 02 - Analyzing Large Datasets with BigQuery
     - :memo: Lab 1: BigQuery Basics
 - 03 - Exploring your Public Dataset with SQL
-    - Lab 2: Explore your Ecommerce Dataset with SQL in Google BigQuery
+    - :memo: Lab 2: Explore your Ecommerce Dataset with SQL in Google BigQuery
 - 04 - Cleaning and Transforming your Data with Dataprep
-    - Lab 3: Creating a Data Transformation Pipeline with Cloud Dataprep
+    - :memo: Lab 3: Creating a Data Transformation Pipeline with Cloud Dataprep
 - 05 - Visualizing Insights and Creating Scheduled Queries
-    - Lab 4: How to Build a BI Dashboard Using Google Data Studio and BigQuery
+    - :memo: Lab 4: How to Build a BI Dashboard Using Google Data Studio and BigQuery

 ### Creating and Optimizing your Data Warehouse
 - 06 - Storing and Ingesting new Datasets
-    - Lab 5: Ingesting New Datasets into BigQuery
+    - :memo: Lab 5: Ingesting New Datasets into BigQuery
 - 07 - Enriching your Data Warehouse with JOINs
-    - Lab 6: Troubleshooting and Solving Data Join Pitfalls
+    - :memo: Lab 6: Troubleshooting and Solving Data Join Pitfalls
 - 08 - Partitioning your Queries and Tables for Advanced Insights
-    - Lab 7: Creating Date-Partitioned Tables in BigQuery
+    - :memo: Lab 7: Creating Date-Partitioned Tables in BigQuery
 - 09 - Designing Schemas that Scale_ Arrays and Structs in BigQuery
-    - Lab 8: Schema Design for Performance: Arrays and Structs in BigQuery
+    - :memo: Lab 8: Schema Design for Performance: Arrays and Structs in BigQuery
 - 10 - Optimizing Queries for Performance

 ### Machine Learning for Structured and Unstructured Datasets